IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations/README.md

 For this dataset we provide several example queries, such as *What is the number of aircrafts in air at the same time?* or *Which aircrafts are in the air at the same time and arrive at the same destination?*.

-## Running custom temporal queries with gprom
+## Running custom temporal queries with GProM

 You can use the GProM installation from the docker image to interactively run queries with snapshot temporal semantics.
 GProM comes with a CLI client for